Requesting Electronic Books (Updated 03/12/18)

-- The student submits an Electronic Books Request Form to Disabilities Services at least three weeks before the term begins.
+- Students must submit an Accessible Text Request Form to Disability Services at least three weeks before the term begins.
 All requests must include the title of the text, author, publication date and ISBN number.
-This information can be found in the textbook look-up at the University’s Bookstore website.
+This information can be found in the textbook look-up at the SU Campus Store website.

 - Students will be notified when texts are ready.
 Proof of purchase is required for each text requested before the electronic versions will be released.
-Receipts can be turned in at Disabilities Services or emailed to the Alternative Media Coordinator.
+The receipts must indicate whether a text was rented or purchased.
+Receipts must be turned in at Disability Services or emailed to the Media and Technology Coordinator.
+Photos of texts will no longer be acceptable as proof of purchase as of 03/12/2018.

-- Students who use electronic books will likely need a “text-to-speech” software program in order to listen to their textbooks.
-Disabilities Services has handouts with more information about these programs.
-Students may need to meet with the Alternative Media Coordinator to become familiar with how to use the software
+- Students who use electronic books will need a “text-to-speech” software program in order to listen to their textbooks.
+Disability Services has handouts with more information about these programs.
+Students can also meet with the Media and Technology Coordinator to become familiar with how to use the software.

-- If there is a problem with this process, the student should notify the Alternative Media Coordinator immediately.
+- If there is a problem with any step in this process, students should notify the Media and Technology Coordinator immediately.

-- Students will return or destroy all electronic files at the end of the quarter.
+- Students who have received accessible formats of texts they have rented must return or destroy all electronic files provided by the office at the end of the quarter.

 To listen to electronic texts, some students may choose to utilize text-to-speech software.
 These applications are used to convert text files of various formats into spoken sound.
 Availability of software varies for computers and operating systems used by the student and the types of output may vary given the text-to-speech application being used.

-For suggestions on which text-to-speech software to use, please see the Text-to-Speech Software Guide.
+For suggestions on which text-to-speech software to use, please see the Alternative Media Guide.